nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Listing all tasks : `list`
-Shows a list of all tasks in the Task Manager.<br>
+Shows a list of all tasks in the Emeraldo.<br>
 Format: `list`

 <br>
 #### Listing all tasks by categories : `list`
-Shows a list of all tasks in the Task Manager according to a stated category
+Shows a list of all tasks in the Emeraldo according to a stated category
 Format: `list [CATEGORIES]`

-> By default, Tasks will be sorted in order of task, floating, event, and then by index
+> By default, tasks will be sorted in order of task, floating, event, and then by index
 > Alternatively, list will be sorted by the category requested on top first, then by index.
 >
 > Categories can be either **Pre-defined categories** or **User-defined tags**:
 > Pre-defined categories include: today, tomorrow, priority, completed
 > User-defined tags

 Examples:
 * `list today`